 Connect the wires along the GR-ROSE board and E2 Lite wiring as shown here.

 The figure to the right shows the screen when a debugger is connected in e2 studio.
 The operation method of e2 studio is omitted here.

-You can download the project for e2 studio from the Resources tab on the GR-Rose board page.
+You can download the project for e2 studio from the GR-Rose page.
 Source debugging can be done by using the elf file generated after building.